jorigamy/jorigamy.github.io/README.md

 - [ ] Add maichimp api in config.yml file
 - [ ] Configure pagination (never be able to install jekyll-paginate plugin don't works)
 - [ ] Make a branch for fully compatibility with https://www.siteleaf.com/

+# Say thanks

+I thank all the people who support or supported the project.

+Everyone, through his github account is mentioned below:

+[@antoniotrento](https://github.com/antoniotrento), **helps the project to reserve a place**